-Michigan’s capital could rescind ‘sanctuary city’ status
+Michigan capital rescinds calling itself ‘sanctuary city’

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

+After last week’s vote, council members received a letter from the Lansing Regional Chamber and Michigan Chamber of Commerce urging them to remove references to “sanctuary city” from its resolution.
+The dispute over the term “sanctuary city” comes as an estimated 200 cities, including New York, Los Angeles and Chicago, have declared such status to protect immigrants.
+They oppose Trump’s crackdown on immigrants who are in the country illegally.

+“The term ‘sanctuary’ in the resolution has become very problematic and distracting — so distracting in my opinion that’s it’s taken away from the intent of our resolution, which is to protect individuals,” said Lansing Councilwoman Judi Brown Clarke, who voted to rescind the measure.
+“It’s basically a ‘don’t ask’ policy.”

-Under that policy, Lansing police don’t ask for people’s immigration status, except as required by U.S. or Michigan law or a court order.
-That was already the policy in Lansing before last week’s vote, but Lansing called itself a “welcoming city,” rather than a “sanctuary city.”
+Before last week, but Lansing called itself a “welcoming city,” rather than a “sanctuary city.”

-But business leaders in Michigan expressed concern that the term “sanctuary city” would draw unwelcome attention from the Trump administration, which has warned that sanctuary cities could lose federal money for refusing to cooperate with immigration authorities.
-The administration has started publishing weekly reports of local jurisdictions that aren’t cooperating with federal efforts to find and deport immigrants in the country illegally.
+Trump has warned that sanctuary cities could lose federal money for refusing to cooperate with immigration authorities.
+The administration has started publishing weekly reports of local jurisdictions that are not cooperating with federal efforts to find and deport immigrants in the country illegally.

 The issue also has touched off debate in the Republican-controlled Michigan Legislature, which is considering banning local governments from enacting or enforcing rules that limit communication and cooperation with federal officials concerning people’s immigration status.
 Similar legislation died in the last session.